At 21, Carlos Mota Has Two Game Apps in The Market and a $30,000 award from Facebook to Keep Going.

 “They have taught me a lot of different languages that I didn’t know when I came to the school,” he said.
 “Right now we’re learning a lot of C++, which is a language that lots of online games use.
 You can do an infinite amount of things with a language.
 It’s up to you and your imagination.”

-FTC Information Technology programs also teach HTML, CSS3, Java, Visual Basic and Python, among other programming languages.
-The Information Technology Networking, Web Design and Programming bachelor’s program includes courses in all three of the subject disciplines.
-Students acquire specific skills in Networking, Web Design and Programming, all of which are necessary in supervisory or managerial roles within the IT industry.
-The programs are designed to give students practical industry expertise to complement theoretical knowledge, while making graduates highly competitive in today’s labor market.
+FTC Information Technology programs also teach HTML, CSS3, Java, Visual Basic, and Python, among other programming languages.
+The Information Technology Networking, Web Design, and Programming bachelor’s program includes courses in all three of the subject disciplines.
+Students acquire specific skills in Networking, Web Design, and Programming, all of which are necessary for supervisory or managerial roles within the IT industry.
+The programs are designed to give students practical industry expertise to complement theoretical knowledge while making graduates highly competitive in today’s labor market.

 “This is a great program, and the learning is intense,” said Rigoberto Maximo, an instructor.
 “You’re looking at something similar to a computer science program.”